peteroupc/encoding/docs/PeterO.Text.CharacterReader.md

 (but not more than <i>str</i>
 's length).

- * <i>skipByteOrderMark</i>: If true and the string begins with a byte-order mark (U+FEFF), will skip hat code point as it reads the string.
+ * <i>skipByteOrderMark</i>: If true and the string begins with a byte-order mark (U+FEFF), will skip that code point as it reads the string.

- * <i>errorThrow</i>: If true, will throw an exception if unpaired surrogate code points U+D800 to U+DFFF) are found in the string.
-If false, replaces those byte equences with replacement characters (U+FFFD) as the stream is read.
+ * <i>errorThrow</i>: If true, will throw an exception if unpaired surrogate code points (U+D800 to U+DFFF) are found in the string.
+If false, replaces those byte sequences with replacement characters (U+FFFD) as the stream is read.

 <b>Exceptions:</b>